oktadev/okta-blog/_source/_posts/2020-09-22-reintroducing-joel-franusic.md

 author: joel-franusic
 by: advocate
 communities: [python]
-description: "Joël Franusic shares his personal mission statement, with an live example"
+description: "Joël Franusic shares his personal mission statement, with a live example."
 tags: [python, brython]
 tweets:
 - "Reintroducing @jf!
 Learn more about his personal mission statement and try your hand at a simple Python game he wrote."